sahinctp/Stock-Tracking-Automation/README.md

 # Stock-Tracking-Automation
-Windows desktop application where product and category management is done with basic Crud operations with Solid Principles and layered architecture approach
+At the basic level - Windows desktop application where product and category management is done with basic Crud operations with Solid Principles and layered architecture approach